-- 3.73 Design a landscape buffer area to include shared amenities.
-This may include:

-- Multi-use paths

-- Picnic areas

-- Exercise areas

-- Playgrounds

-- Water features, including landscaped stormwater management facilities

-- Other landscape features

 - 3.74 If a property is located along a curved portion of Booker Creek, place a building edge(s) to respond to the Creek's curvilinear shape and to activate a community amenity.
 Appropriate placements include:

 - Curved

 - Angled

 - Rectilinear

 - Stepped

 - a.
 Consider opportunities to enhance and restore Booker Creek as a natural feature, where it has been impacted by prior development.

-Diagram 3-18 Landscape Buffer and Building Setback Along Booker Creek
+Diagram 3-17 Landscape Buffer and Building Setback Along Booker Creek